EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Introduction

 We present a quantitative analysis of measured galaxy shapes, based on the Sérsic index, $n$, obtained from Sérsic profile fitting, and size measurements, based on half-light radii measurements, to determine the evolution of galaxy structure over most of cosmic time.
-In this paper we answer how galaxy sizes and their overall shapes change for a mass-complete sample which we divide into samples based upon two properties: specific star formation rate, and Sérsic indices.
+Whilst the Sérsic profile is one of the simplest forms that can be fit to a light profile, this inital analysis is important as it enables a continuation of work completed with HST, and allows a direct comparison of the results at different redshift ranges.
+It should be noted that a Sérsic profile will not model the full detail of some galaxies, although the galaxies within our sample are not resolved enough to see the very core regions or to show kinks that are seen in surface brightness profiles of very nearby galaxies.
+In this paper we present an intial analysis of Sérsic profile fitting with JWST, to answer how galaxy sizes and their overall shapes change for a mass-complete sample,and complete further analysis on sub-samples based upon two properties: specific star formation rate, and Sérsic indices.
+We separate our sample into sub-samples based on sSFR to investigate the evolution of Sérsic index in the more star-forming and passive populations.
+We also separate our sample into sub-samples with a high and low Sérsic index, with a separating value of $n = 2$, as a proxy for elliptical-like and disc-like galaxies, and to investigate their sizes across cosmic time.
 This differs from previous work which has focused on either just the highest redshift galaxies \citep[e.g.,][]{ono_2023} or those which are passive \citep[e.g.,][]{ito_2023}.
 The evolution of these properties within a stellar mass selection is a key observable for galaxy evolution as well as an important way to trace processes that drive galaxy size evolution in massive galaxies, including galaxy minor mergers and AGN activity \cite[e.g.,][]{Bluck2012}.

 The structure of this paper is as follows: Section~\ref{sec:data} discusses the data used and the data reduction process, Section~\ref{sec:properties} discusses properties of the galaxies within our sample.
 The fitting process is explained in Section~\ref{sec:galfit}, and we discuss how we select a sample of robust morphological fits in Section~\ref{sec:sample_selection}.
 We present our results, along with a comparison to simulations to confirm that our findings are not the result of redshift effects in Section~\ref{sec:results}.
 We assume a standard $\Lambda$~CDM cosmology throughout of $\Omega_m = 0.3$, $\Omega_\Lambda = 0.7$, and $H_0 = 70$ km s$^{-1}$Mpc$^{-1}$.
 Where we reference galaxy `sizes', we are referring to the half-light radii of our objects.
 All magnitudes are given in the AB system \citep{oke, oke_gunn}.